The Funded Trader Calculator

 Does The Funded Trader have payout reliability issues?

-TFT has documented payout delays affecting traders since 2024 (Finance Magnates coverage).
+TFT has documented payout delays affecting traders — ongoing since late 2024, with 1,272+ traders still awaiting settlement as of April 2026 (Finance Magnates coverage).
 The Funded Trader is currently operational and accepting evaluations, but trader sentiment on TFT is mixed.
 Pass Lab's simulation only models the evaluation challenge rules — the funded-stage payout reliability is a separate dimension you should research independently.
 Even a high pass-probability means little if the downstream payout flow is unreliable.

 How does Pass Lab calculate the TFT confidence interval?